top of page

 Copy this website if you want

 Have your name in your web address.
 Because it's personal, YOU are the business.
-Now you’re the only contact (meaning new clients know they will never have to ‘deal’ with anyone else). brilliant!
+Now you’re the only contact (meaning new clients know they will never have to ‘deal’ with anyone else).
+Brilliant!

 Make a 1 page website (a few scrolls long) with a few subpages.
 Just like this one.
 Don’t use a menu because you're not Woolworths

-Menus are useless because
+Menus are useless for solos because

 • menus don’t display well on mobile phones